spheregenomics/rails-4-vagrant/README.md

 Notes
 -----

-This setup uses the [Rails 4, Nginx & Unicorn Installation Script for Ubuntu][3].
+This setup is based on the [Rails 4, Nginx & Unicorn Installation Script for Ubuntu][3] only it doesn't install Nginx and Unicorn.
+What it actually does is:

-Check the script's GitHub page for more information about the stack and configuration options.
+* Install Ruby 2.0.0
+* Install Rails 4
+* Install Node.js (for the Javascript runtime)
+* Install PostgreSQL
+* Convert the default database template to UTF8
+* Create development and test database users
+* Install the application's gems
+* Initialize databases

 The pre-generated app in the `rails-4-app` folder is the result of running `rails new rails-4-app` and then modifying the Gemfile and database.yml to use the PostgreSQL database.

 If you wish to rename the application you can simply delete the `/vagrant/rails-4-app` folder, generate a new Rails application from scratch and then modify the database details.

+If you have an existing application, before using the `vagrant up` command, replace the `/vagrant/rails-4-app` folder with you application's folder and adjust the variables in the `.env` file accordingly.

 Compatibility